nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 4.0.0 =
+* Checked for compatibility with WordPress 6.0
+* Cleanup module: Added option to disable WordPress search functions
+* Cookies module: Complete rework to comply with GDPR.
+New styles and scripts.
+* Tracking & code: Added Analytics 4 and Google Tag Manager support
+* New WooCommerce module!
+* Import/export module removed
+* Powertools: Removed option to save with keyboard
+* Tracking & code: Removed option to track CF7 forms

 = 3.5.1 =
 * Checked for compatibility with WordPress 5.5